 More information here.

-Your Whai Rawa funds are invested in Mercer Investment Trusts New Zealand’s Conservative Fund which is a conservative investment.
+Your Whai Rawa funds are invested in Mercer Investment Trusts New Zealand’s Socially Responsible Conservative Portfolio which is a conservative investment.
 Generally, investing in a conservative investment means you are willing to take on some moderate ups and downs in value and are seeking average long-term returns, a bit higher than in a defensive fund but most likely not as high as in a growth fund.

 Some of the things that may cause the Fund’s value to move and down, which affect the risk indicator are investment risk, interest rate risk and inflation risk.
 You can view a current Risk Indicator for the Scheme in our Product Disclosure Statement.